Bayswater, Western Australia: Train

 Bayswater and Meltham stations are located in Bayswater.
 These stations are served by Transperth's Airport line and Midland line services.
-In addition, the Morley–Ellenbrook line is currently under construction, set to branch off east of Bayswater station and enter the median of Tonkin Highway.
-It is scheduled to open in 2024, creating a public transport connection between Bayswater and Perth's outer north-eastern suburbs.
-As part of the Morley-Ellenbrook line project, Morley station is set to be constructed just north of Bayswater, which will improve public transport coverage to north-eastern parts of the suburb when it opens.
+In addition, the Ellenbrook line branches off east of Bayswater station and enters the median of Tonkin Highway.
+It officially opened on the 8th of December, 2024, creating a public transport connection between Bayswater and Perth's outer north-eastern suburbs.
+As part of the Ellenbrook line, Morley station is just north of Bayswater, which improved public transport coverage to north-eastern parts of the suburb when it opened.

 Bus

-Transperth bus services in Bayswater include routes 41, 48, 55, 341, 342, 955, 998 and 999.
+Transperth bus services in Bayswater include routes 40, 41, 45, 46, 341, 342, 955, 998 and 999.
 They are operated by Path Transit under contract from Transperth.
 Path Transit also operates a bus depot in Bayswater.
-Routes 41, 48 and 55 heading south-west lead to the Perth CBD.
-In Bayswater, route 41 travels along local streets south of Guildford Road, terminating at Leake Street.
-Route 48 travels along Guildford Road and King William Street, connecting to Bayswater railway station.
-North of there, route 48 links to Morley bus station, traversing minor roads along the way.
-Route 55 travels down Guildford Road and links to Bassendean railway station.
+Routes 40 and 41 heading south-west lead to the Perth CBD.
+Route 40 travels along Guildford Road and King William Street, connecting to Bayswater railway station.
+North of there, route 40 links to Galleria bus station, traversing minor roads along the way.
+In Bayswater, route 41 travels along local streets south of Guildford Road, eventually connecting to Bayswater railway station.
+Route 45 travels down King William Street from Bayswater railway station and links to Bassendean railway station.
+Route 46 travels northwards from Bayswater railway station along Beechboro Road to a terminus in Embleton.
 Routes 341 and 342 traverse the northern boundary of Bayswater at Walter Road.
-To the west, they connect to Morley bus station.
+To the west, they connect to Galleria bus station.
 To the east, they connect to Bassendean railway station and several north-eastern suburbs, including Beechboro.
 Route 955 travels along Collier Road.
-To the west, it connects to Morley bus station.
+To the west, it connects to Galleria bus station.
 To the east, it connects to Bassendean railway station, before heading north to Ellenbrook.
 Routes 998 and 999, also known as the CircleRoute are a pair of high frequency bus routes which travel in a circuit around Perth.
 Their route through Bayswater consists of Garratt Road, Guildford Road, King William Street and Coode Street.
 They have a connection at Bayswater railway station.
 998 travels south through Bayswater, and 999 travels north through Bayswater.
-The CircleRoute provides a connection to Morley bus station, Dianella Plaza and Stirling railway station to the north, and Ascot Racecourse, Belmont Forum and Oats Street railway station to the south.
+The CircleRoute provides a connection to Galleria bus station, Dianella Plaza and Stirling railway station to the north, and Ascot Racecourse, Belmont Forum and Oats Street railway station to the south.